NoLmuna/tinylearn-frontend/README.md

 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

-## 🎨 TailwindCSS
+## 🎨 Customization

-TailwindCSS is already configured and ready to use.
-The configuration file is at `tailwind.config.js` and the base styles are imported in `src/styles/globals.css`.
+### Colors
+The project uses a blue color scheme.
+To change it, update the color classes in:
+- `src/pages/Landing.jsx`
+- `src/components/Navbar.jsx`
+- Other component files

+### Content
+Edit the content in individual page components:
+- `src/pages/Landing.jsx` - Landing page content
+- `src/pages/About.jsx` - About page content
+- Other page files

+### Styling
+Global styles are in `src/styles/globals.css`.
+The project uses TailwindCSS utility classes for component styling.

-## 🧭 Routing
+## 🌐 Routing

-The application uses React Router v6 for client-side routing.
-Routes are configured in `src/App.jsx`.
+Routes are configured in `src/App.jsx`:

-### Current Routes

-- `/` - Home page
+- `/` - Landing page
+- `/home` - Home dashboard
+- `/features` - Features page
 - `/about` - About page
-- `/dashboard` - Dashboard page
+- `/contact` - Contact page
 - `*` - 404 Not Found page

-## 📝 Code Organization Guidelines

-### Components
-- Keep components small and focused
-- Use PropTypes or JSDoc for documentation
-- Place reusable components in `src/components/`

-### Features
-- Group related functionality in `src/features/`
-- Each feature can have its own components, hooks, and utilities

-### Pages
-- Page components correspond to routes
-- Compose pages from components and features

-### Hooks
-- Create custom hooks in `src/hooks/`
-- Follow the `use` prefix naming convention

-### Services
-- Place API calls and external service integrations in `src/services/`
-- Use the provided API service helper for consistent error handling

-### Utils
-- Add utility functions in `src/utils/`
-- Keep functions pure and well-documented
+## 📱 Responsive Design

+The application is fully responsive with breakpoints:
+- Mobile: < 768px
+- Tablet: 768px - 1024px
+- Desktop: > 1024px

 ## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License.

+## 👨‍💻 Author

+Built with ❤️ for modern learners everywhere.